The Difference Between Light and Dark Brown Sugar

 How to Substitute for Light or Dark Brown Sugar

 Don’t worry if you’ve been using them interchangeably.
 You don’t have to compensate for one type of sugar or the other by adding or subtracting any ingredients, so it’s safe to switch between the two based on what you happen to have in your pantry.
+To improve your sugar repertoire, make sure you also know the basics of turbinado sugar.
 Happy baking!